 ]]>

-Ai Weiwei’s New York Photographs http://timothytaylor.ca/ai-weiweis-new-york-photographs/ Fri, 14 Nov 2014 09:27:25 +0000 http://sandbox.timothytaylor.ca/?p=51 This is the transcript of an address given 13 Nov 2014 at the Belkin Gallery in Vancouver.
+Ai Weiwei’s New York Photographs https://timothytaylor.ca/ai-weiweis-new-york-photographs/ Fri, 14 Nov 2014 09:27:25 +0000 http://sandbox.timothytaylor.ca/?p=51 This is the transcript of an address given 13 Nov 2014 at the Belkin Gallery in Vancouver.

 Thanks everyone for being here.
 And thank you Shelly Rosenblum and the Belkin Gallery for inviting me.

-I’ve only been full time faculty here for 18 months or so.
+I’ve only been full-time faculty here for 18 months or so.
 And one thing I didn’t know to anticipate were these cross-disciplinary conversations that were possible on-campus.
 Last week I enjoyed listening to novelist Camilla Gibb talk at the Peter Wall Institute about empathy and anthropology.
 Today I get to talk with UBC History professor Carla Nappi about Ai Weiwei.
 This is a great pleasure.

 I’m going to avoid saying anything that might be mistaken for art criticism today.
 It’s not my field.
 What I’m going to do instead is draw on my own practice area – both in journalism and writing novels – and talk about the narrative that these images suggest to me.